-42 And when the Jews were gone out of the synagogue, the Gentiles3 besought that these words might be preached to them the next Sabbath.
+And when the Jews were gone out of the synagogue, the Gentiles besought that these words might be preached to them the next Sabbath.

-3 Many say that the Jews only, observed the Sabbath; but this passage and others also, show us clearly, that the Gentiles observed the Sabbath.
-See Acts 18:4, on this point.
+&lt;sup>16 Many say that the Jews only, observed the Sabbath; but this passage, and others also, show us clearly, that the Gentiles observed the Sabbath-See Acts 18:4, on this point.

-44 And the next Sabbath-day came almost the whole city together, to hear the word of God.
+And the next Sabbath day came almost the whole city together, to hear the word of God.

-13 And on the Sabbath we went out of the city by a river side, where prayer was wont to be made.
+And on the Sabbath we went out of the city by a river side, where prayer was wont to be made.

-2 And Paul as his manner was; went in unto them, & three Sabbath-days reasoned with them out of the scriptures.
+And Paul as his manner was, went in unto them, and three Sabbath days reasoned with them out of the scriptures.

-- 4 And he reasoned in the synagogue every Sabbath and persuaded the Jews and Greeks. - 11 And he continued there a year and six months.
+And he reasoned in the synagogue every sabbath, and persuaded the Jews and the Greeks.